Easy bread maker hot cross buns

 - Take your pan out of the machine to fill it.
 This avoids accidental spillages coming into contact with the heating elements.

 - Some bread makers have an automatic dispenser for nuts and raisins.
 Load it up at the beginning, and you won't need to hang around waiting for the beep telling you to add these ingredients in.
 Over half the models we've tested have an automatic dispenser.
-Head to our bread maker reviews to find the best.
+Head to our to find the best.

 - If you don't have a piping bag, you can use a sandwich bag to pipe the crosses.
 Avoid mess by first placing it inside an empty beaker or jug and folding the sides down over it.
 Spoon your mixture into the bag inside the beaker.